 - Driving is on the left.
 This applies to the whole United Kingdom, including the British Isles.
 And unless you also drive on the left in your country, be cautious when crossing the street.
 There are signs on the road to further help you, but it’s still confusing the first day or two.

 - Avoid the famous London cabs.
 You’ll get almost anywhere in the city faster by public transportation.
-On top of that, taxi rates in London are extremely high.
+On top of that, London is known for the exorbitant taxi rates.
 The regular traffic jams will drive the price even higher and lose your precious time for exploring the city.

 Accommodation in London: Tips for Finding the Best Room for Your Comfort Needs

 London offers plenty of accommodation options for every traveler.
 From humble hostels with bunk beds or capsules through posh hotels to luxurious apartments from local hosts, one thing is certain – you’ll find a bed to rest your body.
 Here are our London travel tips for choosing the best room for your comfort needs:

 - What are the best areas to stay in London?
 If budget is not an issue, and you’d like to choose your spot according to its location, here are the best locations in the city: